switchensemble/switchensemble.github.io/_posts/blogs-2020/2020-02-21-katharina-rosenberger-interview.md

   </figure>
 </div>

 With the exposure of the lights, you have an initial "zoom" or focus on the instrument.
 Then later on in the piece I wanted to be much more playful with it.
 There's a performer illuminated who's actually not playing, or just turning the page: that's *you* [addressing Madison], for instance.
 Or is just waiting, or adjusting the instrument... and then at the end of the piece, the light is there to play along with dynamics.
-So when everybody swells to a forte, the light comes on and goes away.
+So when everybody swells to a *forte*, the light comes on and goes away.
 So, it's not about directing the listener to what's happening with one performer, rather it's glued to the music.

 Those are some different modalities for how sound works, with the piece.
 From there, I began to add in further complex detail in the Experimental Theater, where we had the chance to work for 5 days together.

-**MG:** Wait, 2 days.
+**MG:** Wait, two days.

 **KR:** Really?